Olufemi-Olarewaju/Project-3_Group-7/README.md

 ## Interactive Dashboard

-The map and charts in the dashboard were created using Javascript, Plotly, and Leaflet.
-Users can interact with the dashboard by toggling layers in the map and by selecting years in a drop-down field, allowing them to view the data for their preferred time period.
+The map and charts in the dashboard were created using Javascript, Plotly, Chart.js, and Leaflet.
+Users can interact with the dashboard by toggling layers in the map and by selecting years or outbreak types in a drop-down field, allowing them to view the data for their preferred time period or type of outbreak.